Periodontal Disease

 What is the role of inflammation in genetics in periodontal disease?

 Fortunately, there are some people that are less susceptible to periodontal disease than others.
 The role of genetics in periodontal disease means that some people are not susceptible.
 Unfortunately, this is a very small portion of the population, so the vast majority of people, indeed, are susceptible to this process.
-The process occurs through an inflammatory-mediated process.
-It happens to be a very similar process in what occurs inside the body to other inflammatory conditions like heart disease.

 How does periodontal disease affect heart health?